 Don't Over-Complicate It

 Pick a name that is simple and easy to say.
 If your name is too complicated, your cat will likely get confused.
-You could also end up feeling silly shouting their name out in the backyard when you want them to come in, only to yield no results.
+You could also end up feeling silly shouting their name when you want them to come to you.

 If you do opt for a long name because it has some personal significance, then be ready to use an abbreviated version for everyday use.
 If you are a fan of Lord of the Rings, for example, and want to call your cat Samwise Gamgee, then using Sam would be simpler and easier.